 So that's a good way to fix it if they do happen to get off course.
 We're just going to continue in this same process with my pattern and we'll be right back.
 Okay, as you can see, we've strung up one section here, we started with a metal bead.
 We have 11 beads in between of gemstones, and then we have my 12th bead is the pewter bead.
 The reason we started with a metal bead at the bottom is because we wanted the metal bead to be next to my guru, bead

 And then we've got my tail here for my tassel.
 So we're just going to continue in the same fashion, doing 11 gemstones and a pewter bead until we've strung all 108 beads on and then we'll make my tassel.
 Go ahead and string your working thread through your guru bead and your tube bead there with my flexible needle.
 We've brought that down and then for your other ends, we just tied a double and added another flexible needle.
 This is how we've got that halfway strung through.
 And, as you can tell, it's the best way to get it through.
 The guru bead is to give it a little bend.
 So it'll make that turn.
+If you are looking for more fun and hip-hop kind of jewelry you can check out a VVS Cuban link chain or other fun jewelry from VVS.

 We're going to go ahead and finish pulling that through.
 The flexible needle will help too to pull the knots and everything through really easily.
 So then take your second flexible needle and slide through the tube part of the guru.
 Bead bring that down and everything's nice and tight there.
 It looks really nice.
 We're going to go ahead and leave these cords on here and use these as my two working cords.
 So once you make your tassel you'll use this to tie around the tassel.
 We're going to go ahead and push that above and set that aside and then we're going to make my tassel right now.